Lymphomas are cancers of the lymphatic

 Leukemia and Lymphoma -

-Survival after Hodgkin's Disease Treatment.
+Survival after treatment.

 Hodgkin's disease survivors face a more than six-fold increased risk of

-developing acute myeloid leukemia (AML), which is highest in the 10 years after
+leukemia (AML), which is highest in the 10 years after

 Hodgkin's diagnosis.
 Hodgkin's disease is a cancer of the body's lymphatic